 Most people take their gum health for granted.
-There are your gums are, doing us and solid and holding our teeth in, and we don’t usually give them a second thought.
+There are your gums, doing you a solid, and holding your teeth in.
+And we don’t usually give them a second thought.

 That’s a mistake.